tippillow/sneaker-shop/README.md

 ## Start app

 To start app run "npm i", then "npm run json-server", then "npm run json-server-auth" and then "npm run start".
+You must do these commands in different terminals.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.